Are you curious to know what it’s like to study Engineering at Cambridge?

 However, some of my engineering friends who did know what they wanted to specialise in found this frustrating especially because they would often do really well in the modules they liked and rather poorly in those that they didn’t, meaning that they just missed out on a First Class.

-The Morning: Life As A Cambridge Engineering Student
+The Morning Of A Cambridge Engineering Student

 After two years of general engineering, I decided to specialise in manufacturing engineering which is a special course separate from the main engineering department (CUED) in a lovely building in West Cambridge called the IFM.